Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 Enter your email below and we'll send it to your inbox.
 Plus get our best recipes every week!

-For more easy Asian-inspired dinners, you might enjoy Instant Pot Teriyaki Chicken, Easy Fried Rice, Instant Pot Egg Roll in a Bowl, or One-Pan Asian Beef & Rice Skillet.
+For more easy, Asian-inspired dinners, you'll also enjoy Instant Pot Teriyaki Chicken, Easy Fried Rice, Instant Pot Egg Roll in a Bowl, Ground Beef Stir Fry, or One-Pan Asian Beef + Rice Skillet!

 Need an effortless, delicious dinner idea?
-This slow cooker spin on Thai Peanut Chicken turns out soooo yummy, friends.
+This slow cooker spin on Thai Peanut Chicken turns out soooo yummy.
 As a bonus, it's ridiculously easy to make.

 What is Thai Peanut Chicken?

-Then it's simply a matter of garnishing and serving over rice noodles (seen here) or white or brown rice.
+Then it's simply a matter of garnishing with crunchy peanuts and fresh cilantro and serving over rice noodles (seen here) or white or brown rice.

 If you're feeling especially virtuous, you can even use this recipe as a filling for lettuce wraps!

-The flavors in this dish actually remind me a lot of a crockpot Pad Thai, except there are no eggs or tofu or fish sauce involved.
+The flavors in this dish actually remind me a lot of a crockpot Pad Thai, except there are no eggs or tofu involved. 😉

 Ingredients